Evals

 Click **View Conversation** on any scenario to see:

-2. **Evaluator verdicts** from all Evaluators included in the run, with detailed explanations of why each Evaluator passed or failed
+2. **Check verdicts** from every Check included in the run, with detailed explanations of why each Check passed or failed.

-For example, an "Empathy Shown" Evaluator might show:
+For example, an "Empathy shown" Check might show:

 > **Pass**: The Agent demonstrated strong empathy throughout the conversation.
 Key examples include: acknowledging the customer's frustration with being transferred multiple times ("I completely understand how upsetting it must be to feel like you're not getting the help you need"), validating her experience with the double charge ("I truly understand how frustrating it is to be charged twice"), and directly addressing her skepticism by saying "I completely understand your concerns, especially given your previous experience."

-3. Set a **Sample rate** — the percentage of conversations to evaluate.
+4. Set a **Sample rate** — the percentage of incoming tasks to evaluate.

-Once configured, conversations matching your criteria will be automatically evaluated at the sample rate you've set.
+Once configured, qualifying tasks are automatically scored at the sample rate you've set.

 | Metric | Description |

-* **List of evaluation runs** with score, name, and the ability to view the full conversation
+* **A list of evaluation runs** with score, name, and a drill-in to the full conversation.

 <Tip>

-To adjust Performance settings after initial setup, click the **Settings** button in the top right corner of the Performance tab.
+To adjust dashboard settings after initial setup, click the **Settings** button in the top right corner of the dashboard.

 </Tip>

-Publish Checks let you choose which Test Suites to run before your Agent is published.
-If the results don't meet your threshold, publishing can be blocked.
+The **Publish** section lets you choose which test sets must pass before your Agent can be published.
+If the results don't meet your minimum pass rate, publishing can be blocked.

-You can configure Publish Checks from the **Publish Checks** section in Evals.
+You can configure Publish from the **Publish** section in the Evaluate tab.

 ### Test sets to run

-Select which Test Suites to run before publishing.
-Click **Add test sets** to choose them — all scenarios in the selected Test Suites will be evaluated.
+Select which test sets to run before publishing.
+Click **Add test sets** to choose them — all scenarios in the selected test sets will be evaluated.

 ### Publish settings